So, what are exogenous ketones? If you’re absolutely new to the ketogenic diet and exogenous ketones, then this post will be useful for you.

 Magnesium is essential for muscle recovery and repair as well as optimum neurological function.
 With a magnesium deficiency, you will suffer low energy, headaches, cramps and muscle ache.
 As you will be losing electrolytes on keto, you will need extra magnesium.

-Try KetoSports MCT Powder or the Perfect Keto MCT Powder if you require a dairy free version.
-Perfect Keto do a delicious Keto Chocolate Collagen that includes MCT Powder.
-MCT Oil powder includes medium chain triglicerides that are easily converted into ketones and used as fuel for the body.
+Try KetoSports MCT Powder or the Perfect Keto MCT Powder if you require a dairy-free version.
+Perfect Keto do a delicious Keto Chocolate Collagen that includes MCT Powder; also available in Salted Caramel and Vanilla.
+MCT Oil powder includes medium chain triglycerides that are easily converted into ketones and used as fuel for the body.
 MCT Powders are normally from coconut or palm oil and support your body in producing endogenous ketones.

 And if you have decided that exogenous ketones will benefit you, choose your preferred flavour and ingredients.
 We have written a separate blog post that goes into more detail on each product.